KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 ## `sympy`

-This module is a computer algebra system (CAS), such as [Maxima](https://maxima.sourceforge.io) or Mathematica.
-In allows to perform symbolic calculations, such as derivatives, integrals, solving equations, etc. It might not be as powerful as the other CAS, but it is very useful to integrate simple calculations in your python workflow.
+This module is a computer algebra system (CAS), similar to [Maxima](https://maxima.sourceforge.io) or Mathematica.
+It allows performing symbolic calculations, such as derivatives, integrals, solving equations, etc.

 We will not go into details here, but we will show some examples of the capabilities of this module.
 For instance, lets compute the derivative of the function $f(x) = \sin(x) \cos(x)$: